 The Queen of Baltimore’s Art Scene

 Baltimore is known for its thriving arts.
 The queen of that scene?
-Joyce Scott, a visual and performance artist, as well as recipient of the MacArthur Genius award.
+Joyce Scott, a visual and performance artist, as well as the recipient of the MacArthur Genius award.
 We met at Nancy Cafe in the Station North neighborhood, home to MICA Maryland Institute of College Art—the school Joyce graduated from in 1970.
 Her art is exhibited in many of the country’s biggest galleries and museums, including the Smithsonian, the Metropolitan Museum of Art, and the Baltimore Museum of Art.

 She uses beadwork as a medium to create conversations about social and racial injustice.
 Joyce explains beads aren’t typically materials thought of as high art, but it should be.
 Her work upends conceptions of beadwork and jewelry, creating objects that reveal stark representations of racism, sexism and violence.